'WHOLESOME'! It isn't exactly a genre, setting, or stereotype. It is a feeling that one gets while watching a specific anime.

 12

-Isekai Quartet is a 12-episode TV anime that started back in 2019.
-It is an original anime directed by Ashina Minoru and animated by Studio PuYUKAI.
+Isekai Quartet is a 12-episode television anime that premiered in 2019.
+Directed by Ashina Minoru and brought to life by Studio PuYUKAI, it offers a refreshing take on the genre.

 ComedyFantasySlice of Life